MTabbutt/SubGroupExplorerTool_DataViz_CS765/README.md

 - You should be able to import the Explorer.py class and access all methods using standard Python 3
 - The dependanceies are all very standard and are as follows:
-    - pandas
-    - numpy
-    - scipy
-    - matplotlib
-    - sklearn
-    - math
+    - pandas, numpy, scipy, matplotlib, sklearn, math

 ## Data: